D3r3k23/plex-guide/docs/faq/missing-requests.md

 # I requested something an hour ago but it hasn't shown up yet.
-Why?

 When requesting content at [{{ vars.request_url }}](https://{{ vars.request_url }}), you'll see three important dates: